 Pick Casper Essential If …

 - You sleep on your side.
-Casper Essential is a little softer and will conform better to contours.
+Casper Essential is a little softer and will conform better to the precise curves of the body.

 - You want a more responsive sleeping surface.
 While both mattresses are responsive, Casper Essential is even more so thanks to its greater softness.